kevinding0218/InterviewDocuments/Q and A/System Design/Design Notification Service.md

 - Endpoint and email owners need to confirm the subscription request.
 When publishers send messages to our notification service, FrontEnd service will make sure duplicate submissions are eliminated.
 - This helps to avoid duplicates while accepting messages from publishers.
 ##### Retries
 - when the Sender service delivers messages to subscribers, retries caused by network issues or subscriber’s internal issues may cause duplicate messages at the subscriber end.
-- So, subscribers also become responsible for avoiding duplicates.
+So, subscribers also become responsible for avoiding duplicates.
+- Retry is one of the options to guarantee at least once message delivery.
+Our system may retry for hours or even days until messages is successfully delivered or maximum allowed number of retries have been reached.
+- Other option may be to send undelivered messages to a different subscriber.
+Or store such messages in a system that can be monitored by subscribers and subscribers then decide what to do with undelivered messages.
+- It would be great if our notification system provides a way for subscribers to define retry policy and what to do in cases when a message cannot be delivered after retries limit is reached.
+##### First-come-first-delivered Gurantee?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzM2NjUwMzc3LC0xMTMzMDY2MDk0LDg4Nj
-Q3MTI2NywxNjQyOTM2NzcyLC01MzAzNTY1OTNdfQ==
+eyJoaXN0b3J5IjpbMTQ3MzAyMTcwMiwtMTEzMzA2NjA5NCw4OD
+Y0NzEyNjcsMTY0MjkzNjc3MiwtNTMwMzU2NTkzXX0=
 -->